the fastest

 But it is an accurate and fluent car that's easy to thread along neatly: it doesn't lurch when taking on its modest roll, understeer is well contained and traction strong.
 In the dry you'd hardly know which end the motor lives.
 Steering weight and progression are just fine.
 So are the brakes.
 And paddles give a choice of regeneration levels.

-This isn't on sale yet, but we did have a quick go on a short-lap track.
-It gets away more smartly, though still not what you'd call rapidly for an EV, taking 6.4 seconds to 62mph instead of 8.7s.
-It has a 110bhp front motor to add to the 210bhp out back.
+With 321bhp, it gets away more smartly, though still not what you'd call rapidly for an EV, taking 6.0 seconds to nudge 62mph.
+It has a 210bhp front motor with 111bhp out back.
 It clings on more gamely out of tight corners, but the basic character is the same.
-The WLTP range is the same too.
-It’ll hit showrooms in 2025, as will the 98kWh Long Range.

-Decent, if not mind-blowing.
+Decent, if not mind blowing.
 We spent a couple of hours driving the 73kWh Standard Range car on a mix of country roads and town stuff, and got 3.5mi/kWh from it on a warm day.
-That points to real-world range of 255 miles against a claim of 326.
+That points to a real world range of 255 miles against a claim of 326.
 Not a bad return by any means.
-That suggests the 98kWh Long Range model will bulldoze through the magic 300-mile mark when it gets here.

 There's a pretty comprehensive suite of them but beyond the legally mandated ones they're optional so if you don't like them – many don't – they’re simple to switch off.
 They work smoothly without many bings and bongs or nudges of the steering.
 You can set up shortcuts to switch out any of them if you're regularly on a road where they're unhelpful.
 Many Peugeots we’ve driven recently are far more intrusive, so this is a welcome sign of progress.